eikek/soidc/README.md

 classes to decode and encode from this AST.
 This allows to provide a simple bridge using a specific JSON library (as done in `soidc-borer` module) to use the provided features.
 You can always choose your own types and encoders/decodes to bypass this, though.
+Then these decoder/encoder work on `ByteVector`, so tokens don't have to be in JSON format in theory.

 Keys are represented as [JWK](https://datatracker.ietf.org/doc/html/rfc7517) that can enclose